-choice of high quality homes (para 55).
+Subournood I lun I choice of high quality homes (para 55).
 LP Policy GD2 allows for unallocated settlement development within or adjacent to settlements. development have been defined to enable application of the policy.
-The policy sets out the considerations that should be taken into account in the determination of such applications from the other policies in the Plan. number of dwellings are likely to come forward under the policy and any planning application will be determined in line with the criteria set out in the policy and other NP policies. the necessary safeguards to ensure that development (within limits to development) takes into account the character of the village, its size and form POLICY ENV1: Local Plan policy GD6 Policy ENV1 is considered to The policy is unlikely to No significant None.
-No negative AREAS OF deals with areas of be in conformity with the result in significant effects identified. effect SEPARATION separation.
-Local Plan in that it seeks to effects safeguard the identity of communities and settlements and their distinctiveness.
+The policy sets out the considerations that should be taken into account in the determination of such applications from the other policies in the Plan. number of dwellings are likely to come forward under the policy and any planning application will be determined in line with the criteria set out in the policy and other NP policies. the necessary safeguards to ensure that development (within limits to development) takes into account the character of the village, its size and form POLICY ENV1: AREAS OF SEPARATION Local Plan policy GD6 deals with areas of separation.
+Policy ENV1 is considered to be in conformity with the Local Plan in that it seeks to The policy is unlikely to result in significant effects No significant effects identified.
+None.
+No negative effect safeguard the identity of communities and settlements and their distinctiveness.

-POLICY ENV2: LOCAL GREEN SPACES NPPF - Promoting healthy communities (para 99 to para 103).
-LP Policy GI4 considers Local Green Space and its inclusion in NDPs Policy ENV2 is considered to be in general conformity with the LP and NPPF in identifying LGS and setting out policy for their protection.
+ENV2: LOCAL he GREEN (p SPACES NPPF - Promoting nealthy communities para 99 to para 103).
+P Policy GI4 considers Local Green Space and its inclusion n NDPs Policy ENV2 is considered to be in general conformity with the LP and NPPF in identifying LGS and setting out policy for their protection.
 The sites are listed in the policy Potential for limited positive impact as the policy identifies and protects open land that is of demonstrable value to the community and of outstanding significance for their natural and historical or environmental features.
 Possible positive impacts.
 No significant effects identified.
 None.
-No negative effect arising from this policy which seeks to protect local green space.
+No negative effect arising from this policy which seeks to protect local green space. -------------------------------------- -- -- -- -- ------- ---

 POLICY ENV NPPF para 98 to 103.
 Policy ENV3 can be Possible positive impact Possible positive None.
 No negative 3: considered to be in as the policy requires impact.
 No effect arising IMPORTANT Local Plan policy GI2 conformity with the Local development proposals significant effects from this OPEN Plan.
 The policy seeks to to replace lost open identified. policy.
-SPACES protect open space sites space with equivalent. that have a high value for sport, recreation or amenity The sites are listed in for the community unless the policy equivalent or better provision is made
+SPACES protect open space sites that have a high value for space with equivalent. sport, recreation or amenity The sites are listed in for the community unless the policy equivalent or better provision is made